dermesser/libsocket/DOCUMENTATION.md

 libunixsocket is responsible for UNIX domain sockets.
 The calls are similar to the libinetsocket calls.

-libunixsocket is very linux-specific; here, you can't see multi-platform adaptations etc.
+libunixsocket is very linux-specific; you can't see multi-platform adaptations etc., and it probably won't run on other platforms.

 ## API calls